urbanmichal/nordcloud_assignment/NordcloudAssignmentHttpTrigger/readme.md

 This program is deployed as a Azure Function microservice.

-You can trigger the function opening following URL in your browser
+You can trigger the function by opening following URL in your browser

 https://nordcloudassignment.azurewebsites.net/api/NordcloudAssignmentHttpTrigger?code=J3JfaJgiLun7beiIv92XJF1aG3MH7LJD035SuXTkOLWPP0BJWRFZYw==